 Inside The Calile, you can enjoy spanakopita, seafood and Greek wines in smooth surrounds.

-When The Calile opened its doors on James Street in October, it didn't just add a rather striking-looking hotel to the busy Fortitude Valley strip.
+When The Calile — arguably the best hotel in Brisbane — opened its doors on James Street in 2018, it didn't just add a rather striking-looking hotel to the busy Fortitude Valley strip.
 It also became home to the first Brisbane outpost of Gold Coast Greek restaurant Hellenika.
-Now serving up meals and drinks for lunch and dinner seven days a week, Brisbane's Hellenika lets enjoy their meals in a pastel and neutral space that befits the complex's cruisy, stylish and minimalistic digs.

-A close collaboration between Hellenika owner Simon Gloftis with architects Richards and Spence, the Valley spot capitalises upon as many of The Calile's features as it can — complete with a pool-adjacent terrace, poolside cabana and sun lounge dining for hotel guests (with its own menu), and a casual bar overlooking the forthcoming Ada Lane.
+A close collaboration between Hellenika owner Simon Gloftis and architects Richards and Spence, the Valley spot capitalises upon as many of The Calile's features as it can — complete with a pool-adjacent terrace, poolside cabana and sun lounge dining for hotel guests (with its own menu), and a casual bar overlooking Ada Lane.

-Pairing your meal with a beverage involves perusing a 500-strong wine list, including Greek tipples, naturally.
-As for cocktails, the Hellenika G&T comes with a splash of rosemary, while the Ari Onassis combines mastiha, gin, elderflower, lemon and cucumber.
+Pairing your meal with a beverage involves perusing a 500-strong wine list, including several Greek options including a fantastic Assyrtiko by the glass.
+As for cocktails, the Hellenika G&T comes with a splash of rosemary, while the Ari Onassis combines mastiha, gin, St Germain, lemon and cucumber.
 Classic cocktails, non-boozy options, beers, ciders and ouzo are also on offer.

 Images: Sean Fennessy.

 Book unique getaways and adventures dreamed up by our editors